 How some soccer clubs are slowing development

 Competitive soccer players practice more, which besides being athletic the main reason they are good.
 Think about the players who practice 3-4 times per week at the right stuff compared to players who practice 1 or 2 times per week.
-I’m not a fan of club teams practicing 4 times per week, because families should have a choice [time] to go elsewhere for at least 1 day.
+I’m not a fan of club teams practicing 4 times per week.
+I think it’s good for players to train 4 times per week, but families should have a choice [time] to go elsewhere for at least 1 day.
 Not every player wants to practice that much and the ones that do prefer a skills coach outside the club.
-If you know a skills coach who’s looking to grow their business, send them to my business school Elite Sports Business Academy.
+If you know a good skills coach who’s looking to start/grow their business, send them to my other business Elite Sports Business Academy.

 Private soccer lessons or small groups